Low Porosity Hair: Characteristics and Signs to Check for

 Most people with low porosity hair tend to follow natural hair care practices, like the Curly Girl Method, which emphasizes using lightweight hair products that don’t contain sulfates, silicones, and heavy oils.
 You can try a similar hair care routine to prevent your hair from feeling heavy and weighed down.

 Low porosity hair, with a smoother cuticle layer, can give the hair a smoother and more polished texture.
 This can be especially noticeable in straight hair.

 High porosity hair, on the other hand, with a rougher cuticle layer, can give the appearance of a coarse texture to the hair, which can be more noticeable in curly hair.

 Due to the smooth and polished texture of the hair shaft, low porosity hair has a naturally shiny appearance.
 The compact cuticle layer of low porosity hair helps to reflect light more efficiently, giving the hair a shinier and more lustrous appearance compared to other hair types.

 High porosity hair, in contrast, can’t reflect light as efficiently, making it look dull and lackluster.

-Resistant to Chemical Treatments
+Hair Is Resistant to Chemical Treatments

 When chemical treatments such as hair dye or relaxers are applied to low porosity hair, they may not break into the hair shaft as they would with other hair types due to the compressed cuticle layer.